Nice to meet you.

-This natural predisposition shapes us as consumers.
-We tend to judge products based on whether we visually like them or not.
-And while it’s quite easy to cater to individual preferences and tastes when shopping, sometimes you just fall for a perfect table that you saw in a coffee shop.
-You think about it during the day and can’t sleep at night wishing you knew where to buy it.
-This is where visual search comes in – a technology that meets human nature.
+Consumers tend to judge products based on whether they visually like them or not.
+And sometimes they just fall for a perfect table they saw online but don't know its name.
+This is where visual search comes in - a technology that meets human nature.

 How does visual search technology work?